LizavetaRabtsevich/LizavetaRabtsevich/README.md

 ## About me

-Second-year student at FAMCS, majoring in applied mathematics.
+Second-year student at Faculty of Applied Mathematics, BSU, majoring in applied mathematics.

 ### Skills